rendall/icebreakers/QUESTIONS.md

   * Have you seen any good movies recently you would recommend?
   * Have you seen your favorite musician in person?
   * How and where did you first meet your best friend?
-  * How and where did you first meet your best friend?
   * How do you relieve stress and anxiety?
   * How would you spend your money if you won the lottery?
   * If people are to make a film about you, what would the genre be?
 A science fiction, romantic comedy, action movie or comedy?